 Focus System: Center

 Best Uses: Hunting, For the Range, Birdwatching, Wildlife Observation

 This Vortex Viper HD 10X42 has HD Lens Elements, XR Fully Multi-Coated, Dielectric prism coatings, and phase correction coatings to provide you with unbeatable image quality.
 It's also fully waterproof and fog-proof, has a locking diopter piece, and has ArmorTek for ultimate external lens protection.

-As a premium and high-end HD optic with a low $500 price tag, I’m sure you’re curious as to how well it does online.
-Well, it has a solid reviewer base who have given this binocular a near perfect rating and we have awarded it a place on among our recommendations for the best binos priced below 500 dollars.
+As a premium and high-end HD optic with a low $500 price tag, I'm sure you're curious as to how well the 10x42 HD Viper rates online.
+Well, it has a solid reviewer base who have given this binocular a near perfect rating in their reviews and we have awarded it a place among our recommendations for the best binoculars under $500.

 Yes, I know I'm featuring another Vortex 10X42 binocular, but I'm not the one who governs the ratings - that's all you.
 Although this has at least double the amount of reviews online versus any other Vortex Viper HD, I can tell you that they all do significantly well.

 I don't think it really matters what platform I review here today, it's more about the quality of the entire Viper HD series.
 So, if you're ready to dive into the essence of this high-end, excellent, and premium Viper HD 10X42, here's a fully detailed review in Q&A style.

 - Excellent coating quality

 - Fully weatherproof